4.90 from 38 votes

 ingredients for cream cheese sausage balls.

-There are only 4 ingredients you need for this recipe.
-(See recipe card at the bottom of the post for exact measurements.)
+(See recipe card at the bottom of this post for exact ingredient measurements.)

 Variations & Additions